remedium-ai/remedium-website/src/content/homepage/english/-index.md

   # title: "Ready to Transform Your Business?"
   # subtitle: "Business Goals"
   # description: |
-  #   Partner with our team of experts to unlock your business’s full potential.
+  #   Partner with our team of experts to unlock your business's full potential.
 Schedule your free consultation and discover how we can help you.

   # cta_btn:
   #   enable: true